polymorfiq/sims-4-mac-modding-tools/README.md

 *Decompile Sims Python Files:*
 `decompile_sims_python`

-*Package your script and install in scripts folder:*
+*Package your script and automatically install in Mods folder:*
 `package_mod YOUR_SCRIPT_FOLDER your_script_name`

+*Unpackage a .package file*:
+`python tools/dump_package.py YOUR_PACKAGE.package`

+(Your package will be dumped to the tmp/data folder)